Dun & Bradstreet

 Collection of Sensitive Personally Identifiable Information

-DBEB may collect sensitive personally identifiable information associated with certain customers, such as individuals’ dates of birth, in order to provide certain product and service offerings, such as verification status through our VERIFIED product.
-We will only collect this information if it is necessary to fulfill certain product orders and only when voluntarily provided by the customer, we will only use it for the limited, permissible purpose for which it is collected and we will take commercially reasonable steps to adequately secure the information.
+DBEB may collect sensitive personally identifiable information (“SPI”) associated with certain customers or customers’ clients, such as individuals’ Social Security Numbers and dates of birth, in order to provide certain product and service offerings, such as verification status through our VERIFIED product.
+We will only collect this SPI if it is necessary to fulfill certain product orders and only when voluntarily provided by the customer, we will only use it for the limited, permissible purpose for which it is collected and we will take commercially reasonable steps to adequately secure the information.
 For more information regarding our data security practices, please review the “Data Security” section below.
-We may also share this information with trusted third parties for the limited, permissible purpose of fulfilling the associated product orders.
+We may also share this SPI with trusted third parties for the limited, permissible purpose of fulfilling the associated product orders.

 You Have Choices

-DBEB respects your privacy preferences and offers the following ways through which you may control how we contact you and disclose your information.
+DBEB respects your privacy preferences and offers the following ways through which you may control how we contact you and disclose your Data.
 We will honor your requests accordingly.
 See also the “Communication Preferences” section below.

 DBEB E-mail Marketing: We provide individuals with the opportunity to opt-out of receiving DBEB promotional e-mails and updates about new DBEB products and services.
 You may follow the unsubscribe instructions in any of our promotional e-mails.
 We may continue to send you transactional or service-related e-mails despite your desire to not receive promotional or marketing e-mail messages.
 In addition, please note that if you elect to opt-out of receiving promotional e-mails from one of our Websites, you may continue to receive promotional e-mails from our other websites.